A Service for the Lord’s Day

 Praise Father, Son, and Holy Ghost.
 Amen.

-*Prayer of Dedication,
+*Prayer of Dedication:

 …Our Father who art in heaven, hallowed be thy name.
 Thy kingdom come, thy will be done, on earth as it is in heaven.
-Give us this day our daily bread; and forgive us our debts as we forgive our debtors; and lead us not into temptation, but deliver us from evil.
+Gove us this day our daily bread; and forgive us our debts as we forgive our debtors; and lead us not into temptation, but deliver us from evil.
 For thine is the kingdom and the power and the glory, forever.
 Amen.

-Choral Response,
+Choral Response:

 Hear our prayer, O Lord, hear our prayer, O Lord,

 Incline thine ear to us, and grant us thy peace.
-Amen
+Amen.

-*Charge & Blessing,
+*Charge & Blessing:

 *The Choral Amen,

-Amen, Amen, Amen.
+Amen, Amen, Amen